 Students connect algebra to geometric concepts with polygons as they explore the distance formula, slope criteria for parallel and perpendicular lines, and learn to calculate and justify the area and perimeter of polygons.

-In Unit 5, Polygons & Algebraic Relationships, students connect algebra to geometric concepts with polygons through distance on the coordinate plane, partitioning line segments, slope criteria for perpendicular and parallel lines, area (with composition and decomposition), and perimeter.
+In Unit 5, students connect algebra to geometric concepts with polygons through distance on the coordinate plane, partitioning line segments, slope criteria for perpendicular and parallel lines, area (with composition and decomposition), and perimeter.
 Students then use this knowledge, in part, to describe properties and prove theorems of triangles and parallelograms.

 In this unit, students will draw on previous understanding of elementary geometry standards as well as many middle school standards.
-The primary foundational content students will need to have prior to beginning this unit are application of the Pythagorean Theorem from eighth grade; areas of polygons from sixth grade; and algebraic skills with square roots and factoring from eighth grade, Algebra 1, and Unit 4.
+The primary foundational content students will need to have prior to beginning this unit are application of the Pythagorean Theorem from 8th Grade Math; areas of polygons from 6th Grade Math; and algebraic skills with square roots and factoring from 8th Grade Math, Algebra 1, and the previous unit.

 The Unit begins with Topic A, Distance on the Coordinate Plane.
 Students develop the distance formula using the Pythagorean Theorem to partition line segments proportionally.
 In Topic B, Classify Polygons using Slope Criteria and Proportional Line Segments, students describe and apply the slope criteria for parallel and perpendicular lines in order to algebraically identify characteristics of triangles and quadrilaterals, with a particular focus on midsegments, medians, and diagonals.
 Extending these skills, Topic C, Area and Perimeter On and Off the Coordinate Plane, focuses on calculating and justifying the area and perimeter of polygons.
 In addition, students identify scale factors of dilated polygons and use quadratic equations and systems of inequalities to describe polygons on and off the coordinate plane.